-“Why were people killed in a tsunami or an earthquake?”
+“Why were people killed in a tsunami?”

 “Is God angry?
 Am I being punished for not having enough faith or for having wicked thoughts?”

-Some lazy people find it easier to ask God to work on their personal problems than find solutions for themselves.
-Relationships can be left in limbo because of the belief there will one day be an eternity to spend with loved ones.
-They may neglect to look after their appearance or health because they fancy all will be fixed when they meet their maker.
+Some lazy Christians find it easier to ask God to work on their personal problems rather than find solutions for themselves.
+Relationships with loved ones can be left in limbo because of the belief there will one day be an eternity to spend with them, and serious issues may be left unresolved.

-As a consequence, people struggle to reconcile their need for love and recognition with an acute feeling of shame whenever they, rather than God, are the focus of attention.
-They avoid dealing with real issues until the point is reached when emotions boil over.
-Then there are explosions of anger, followed by intense feelings of guilt, but a refusal to talk about what happened.
-The cycle is often repeated, producing a family of deeply emotionally scarred, angry, poorly self-expressed people.
+In many fundamentalist communities, emotions such as anger or frustration are not allowed expression.
+People are told to pray, a poor substitute for giving them the chance to express what they feel.
+“Emotionality” is suspect, and there are always “higher” concerns than personal feelings.
+Many people struggle to reconcile their need for recognition with an acute feeling of shame whenever they are the focus of attention.
+They avoid expressing their feelings until the point is reached when emotions boil over.
+Then there are explosions of anger or frustration, followed by intense feelings of guilt, but a reluctance to talk about issues.
+The cycle is often repeated, producing deeply emotionally scarred, angry, poorly self-expressed people.

 I acknowledge the following sources, from which some of the above information was derived: